taustin/coin-locking-sg/README.md

 While this mode is a little more complex, it creates a more realistic feel, and takes away some possible "cheats" that you can get away with in single-threaded mode.

-## Projects Based on SpartanGold

-SpartanGold is designed to allow students to experiment with a Bitcoin-like cryptocurrency.
-A few different projects have used it as the basis of a cryptocurrency prototype:

-- For her [master's thesis](https://scholarworks.sjsu.edu/etd_projects/675/), Jisha Pillai developed a fork of SG with [earmarked UTXOs](https://github.com/jishavps/spartan-gold).
-Note that this was based on an older version of SG that used a UTXO model.
-- Prashant Pardeshi's thesis implemented [TontineCoin](https://scholarworks.sjsu.edu/etd_projects/914/), a proof-of-stake cryptocurrency.
-[His implementation](https://github.com/prashantp-git/TontineCoin) combined a TenderMint-like protocol with the Tontine financial structure.